70th Anniversary of Chinese People's Volunteers' Participation in War to Resist US Aggression and Aid Korea: Speech

-At 10:00 on October 23, a meeting to commemorate the 70th anniversary of the Chinese People's Volunteers' participation in the Korean War was held at the Great Hall of the People in Beijing.
-The meeting was chaired by Li Keqiang, member of the Standing Committee of the Political Bureau of the CCP Central Committee and Premier of the State Council.
+At 10:00 on 23 October 2020, the meeting to commemorate the 70th anniversary of the Chinese People's Volunteers' participation in the Korean War was held at the Great Hall of the People in Beijing.
+The meeting was chaired by Li Keqiang, member of the Politburo Standing Committee and Premier of the State Council.
 Xi Jinping, General Secretary of the CCP Central Committee, President of the State, and Chairman of the Central Military Commission, delivered a speech at the meeting.
-Li Zhanshu, Wang Yang, Wang Huning, Zhao Leji, Han Zheng, members of the Standing Committee of the Political Bureau of the CCP Central Committee, and Vice President Wang Qishan and other party and state leaders attended the meeting.
+Li Zhanshu, Wang Yang, Wang Huning, Zhao Leji, Han Zheng, members of the Politburo Standing Committee, and Vice President Wang Qishan and other party and state leaders attended the meeting.

 First, everyone stood up and sang the March of the Volunteers, and observed a moment of silence for the martyrs who fought in the War to Resist U.S. Aggression and Aid Korea.
 Afterwards, Xi Jinping delivered a speech in which he praised the People's Volunteer Army, which participated in the fight against the United States and its allies who invaded the Korean Peninsula in 1950.
 He also said, "Through this battle, the Chinese people crushed the invaders' plot to station troops at the border and strangle the new China in its cradle, and the new China has truly gained a firm foothold; the Chinese people have completely swept away the century-long humiliation of being at the mercy of others and relying on others since modern times, and have completely thrown away the hat of the sick man of East Asia.
 The Chinese people have truly raised their heads in pride; the Chinese people defeated the invaders, shocked the world, established the important position of the new China in Asian and international affairs, and demonstrated the new China's status as a great power."